FabioTomaz/PyTorchToTFLite/readme.md

 - Is it possible to convert the model directly from PyTorch to TFLite?
   - It is not possible
 - If not, which are the intermediates required for this conversion?
-  - Convert torch model to ONNX
+  - Export ONNX model using pyTorch
-  - Convert ONNX model to tensorflow model
+  - Convert ONNX model to tensorflow model (e.g. SavedModel format)
-  - Convert tensorflow model to tensorflow lite model
+  - Convert tensorflow model to tensorflow lite model (.tflite)
 - Convert the `2.7_80x80_MiniFASNetV2.pth` model to TFLite and place it inside `assets/models`.

 ### 5. Generating test images